-Transform CDR into DXF using native Java APIs without needing any image editor or 3rd-party libraries.
+Transform CDR to DXF using native Python language APIs and without need of any image editor or 3rd-party libraries.

-How to Convert CDR to DXF Using Java
+How to Convert CDR to DXF Using Python

-Steps to Convert CDR to DXF via Java
+Steps to Convert CDR to DXF via Python

 Developers can easily load & convert CDR files to DXF in just a few lines of code.

 - Create & set the instance of required subclass of ImageOptionsBase (e.g. BmpOptions, PngOptions, etc.)